 Pyxis Ocean is the first vessel to be installed with windwings, an advanced wind-assisted propulsion technology that reduces fuel usage and CO2 emissions by up to 30%.

 Installation of windings on the five-year-old, 80,962DWT Mitsubishi Corporation’s mega bulk carrier will begin the development phase at the beginning of 2023.
 The installation is part of the collaboration between Cargill and MC Shipping Ltd. signed in 2019, aiming to reduce emissions and save energy from international shipping.

-Yara Marine Technologies the producer of windwings will deliver two windwings to the vessel, one wing funded by European Union as part of EU Horizon 2020 Project CHEK launched to bring solutions for decarbonizing international shipping.
+Yara Marine Technologies the producer of windwings will deliver two windwings to the vessel, one wing funded by the European Union as part of the EU Horizon 2020 Project CHEK launched to bring solutions for decarbonizing international shipping.

-Speaking about the project Takafumi Oka, General Manager, Ship Department of Mitsubishi Corporation said that that the partnership with Cargill demonstrates the collaborative effort that is required to align strategic objectives among the stakeholders and ensure the global fleet can keep pace with evolving demands to reduce the environmental impact of our industry.
+Speaking about the project Takafumi Oka, General Manager, Ship Department of Mitsubishi Corporation said that the partnership with Cargill demonstrates the collaborative effort that is required to align strategic objectives among the stakeholders and ensure the global fleet can keep pace with evolving demands to reduce the environmental impact of our industry.